 Pros: Streamlined and efficient, because everything is in easy reach.
-It also works well if there are two of you who like to cook at the same time, provided sufficient work surface is included and the hob and sink are placed on different runs.
+It also works well if two people like to cook at the same time, provided sufficient work surface is included and the hob and sink are placed on different runs.

 Now that kitchens are becoming larger, we see fewer classic U-shaped designs – but the layout is still very useful.
 A modern interpretation is to combine an L-shape of units with a peninsula that serves as a sociable bar and a bridge between kitchen and other areas of an open-plan room.

 The layout: Units on three walls, or in a U-shape built out into the room.

 Best for: Compact kitchens, but it can also work well in larger rooms as a way of bringing the furniture into the centre of the space.

 Pros: Because it wraps around you on three sides, this layout works well to define a cooking zone within an open-plan room – useful if you want to keep guests and children from getting under your feet.
 It can also offer generous amounts of work surface and storage.

 Cons: Two corners can make for two sets of pinch points, so look out for pull-outs and carousels to ensure no corner cupboard space is wasted.
 In a small room this layout can create a closed-in feel, so consider open shelving rather than wall units if necessary.

 When one island isn’t enough, could you split your large space into very distinct zones by including two?
 Bridge the gap with a breakfast bar, effectively creating a U-shape island unit.
 This works when you have a very generous space to work with.

 The layout: Two separate islands, usually serving different functions, in the centre of a large kitchen.

 Best for: Large rooms where there’s sufficient space to ensure good flow and walkaround space.